-No one has ever said, “Losing your hair is great,” so why do so many people wait to address hair loss issues?
+No one has ever said, “Losing your hair is great,” so why do so many people wait to address hair loss and affect your hairline?

 Receding hairline treatments focus on stopping hair loss and regrowing hair along the top of the forehead.
 It’s best to determine whether you have a mature hairline or a receding hairline due to male pattern hair loss before starting any treatments.